williamLyh/NLP_research_interviews/transformer_details.md

 - The **attention mechanism** in the transformer does **not require compressing information** into a fixed length vector.

 ## Self-attention
-The core idea of attention is to compute Q, K, V, which is imported from recommondation system.
-Q represents the aspects we are interested in, K represents the aspects that the data have, while V represents the actual information of different aspects.
-The output of a self-attention layer is just a weighted average of the channels of the input features.
+The core idea of attention is to compute Q, K, V, which is imported from recommondation system. **Q represents the aspects we are interested in, K represents the aspects what the data have, while V represents the actual information of different aspects.** The output of a self-attention layer is just a weighted average of the channels of the input features.
 By default, e.g. BERT, Q, K, V should have the same dimensions.
 However, this is not necessary.
 The attended output should have less dimension than the input features.
+Q, K, V have dimensions of [N, Dim_Q], [M, Dim_K], [M, Dim_V].
+Note Dim_Q should be the same as Dim_K.
+Two M should be the same.
+All other dimensions could be flexible.
 For example, if K and V have dimension [T+R, d], while Q has [R, d] (because we are only interested in less channel/features than the input.), then the score metrics F(Q, K) has dimension [R, T+R], which behaves more like a feature selection/projection matric.
 The the atteneded output is [R, d], which has the same dimension with Q.

+## Multi-head Attention
+- **Why is multi-head beneficial?**
+Dot-product Attention use a scalar value to represent the similarity between K and Q between each token pair.
+However, when the embedding dimension is high, the similarity representativeness of dot-product is much less meaningful.
+After splitting into multiple subspace, the dimension of each head is smaller.
+The dot-product of Q and K becomes meaningful again.
+- **What does each head attend to?**
+Each head is attended to the heads at the same relative position in other tokens only.
+Not other heads of the same token.
+- **What's the scaling factor $d_K$?**
+The $d_K$ is the dimension of a single head.
+As the $QK^T$ scores are calculated for each head, using $\frac{1}{\sqrt{d_K}}$ can effectively adjust the scaling factor according to the number of heads.